jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_6_architecture_to_scale.md

 ## Sample Questions Notes
 - Autoscaling Launch configurations cannot be edited
+- An unused AutoScaling launch configuration will not cost anything.
 - Step Scaling Policies don't have a cool down period, they rather have a warm-up period where you can specify how long to allow your new instances to come up before another step scale can be triggered
 - Detailed monitoring allows granularity of 1 minute measurements, basic monitoring has a granularity of 5 minutes
 - You are designing a DynamoDB datastore to record electric meter readings from millions of homes once a week.
 We share on our website weekly live electric consumption charts based of this data so the week must be part of the primary key.
 How might we design our datastore for optimal efficiency?